jennytu99/WebDevSecTutorial/README.md

 **OPTIONS** : Describes the communication options for the specified resource.

+**200** codes indicate success.

+**300** codes indicate multiple choices, meaning the server can respond to the request in more than one way.

+**400** codes indicate client errors, meaning the client sent an improperly formatted request.

+404 is a common example of a 400 code, indicating that a webpage doesn't exist or can't be accessed.

+500 codes indicate server errors, meaning the server application failed somehow.

 #### Web Attack Activity
 The following are examples and explanations of HTTP Repsonse and Requests.